-Mesh fills create smooth color transitions to give objects volume and realistic threedimensional effects.
+Mesh fills create smooth color transitions to give objects volume and realistic three-dimensional effects.

-✓ To fill a selected object, click the Interactive fill tool the type of fill you want on the property bar, open the Fill picker and doubleclick a fill.

-To apply a mesh fill, use the Mesh fill tool ~~‡.
+To fill a selected object, click the Interactive fill tool 💸 in the toolbox, choose the type of fill you want on the property bar, open the Fill picker and double-click a fill.
+To apply a mesh fill, use the Mesh fill tool #.